TrueCat17/Ren-Engine-deps/README.md

 ```

-4. Copy files (bash-scripts) for building libs:
+4. Copy files (bash-scripts) to building libs:
 ```
 $ ./copy_sh.py
 ```
-Here you can choose platform (x32 or x64, Linux only), enable/disable optimisations that makes building slower, etc...
+Here you can choose platform (x32 or x64), enable/disable optimisations that makes building slower, etc...
+Some options available only for Linux.
 For the first time, it is recommended not to use optimizations, just to check for errors.